sagesteppe/BarnebyLives/README.md

 Currently BarnebyLives!
 Is being run on a juiced up computer either in Rogers Park Chicago or Reno.
 The amount of data which it queries is very large.
 Please let me know if you have a query and I will run it for you.
 If you only collect from a smaller portion of the West, e.g. a certain state, or FS/BLM Unit/Field Office, you should be able to set up a local instance.
 Although, the documentation for such an endeavor is nascent the endeavor is simple, see "crop2boundary" for the workflow.

+## Chicago Botanic Garden Fieldworkers Usage

+There are multiple ways to submit jobs to BarnebyLives!
+One method is to submit your herbarium data collection sheet via email to me.
+The preferred method is to enter your data onto [Google Sheets](https://docs.google.com/spreadsheets/d/1iOQBNeGqRJ3yhA-Sujas3xZ2Aw5rFkktUKv3N_e4o8M/edit#gid=0).
+This sheets project contains 3 tabs
+- 1) definitions of all fields which can be filled
+- 2) examples of real (my) collections for 2023 to base your work off
+- 3) user submittal sheet.

 *BarnebyLives!
 Was named after Rupert Charles Barneby, botanist extraordinaire, artist, socialite, and kind hearted human being.
-He is the hero the West needs not racist, misogynists, such as Hayduke.
+He is the hero the West needs not Hayduke.
 Hence, BarnebyLives!*

 ![Portrait of Rupert Barneby by Dwight Ripley 1955](images/Portrait_of_Rupert_Barneby.png)